spsquared/SPARK_Future-Engineers_2022/README.md

 * [Camera Mount](https://github.com/definitely-nobody-is-here/SPARK_Future-Engineers_2022/raw/master/Documentation/CAD/SPARK2022_cameramount.stl)
 * [Rear Wheel Rim](https://github.com/definitely-nobody-is-here/SPARK_Future-Engineers_2022/raw/master/Documentation/CAD/SPARK2022_rearwheelrim.stl) (if not using Xceed rear tires)
 <!-- * [Camera LED Clip](https://github.com/definitely-nobody-is-here/SPARK_Future-Engineers_2022/raw/master/Documentation/CAD/SPARK2022_cameraLEDmount.stl) -->

+The total estimated cost for the build is an eye watering $1050.00 excluding tools, 3D printers, computers, screws, wires, and standoffs.

 ## Assembly

 We followed the instructions for the Atom 2 pan car kit, and then added the platform, wheels, and electronics.
 The ESC is VHB taped to the metal chassis, and the motor is mounted with the 12 tooth pinion gear.
 We swapped the stock 64 tooth spur gear to a new 78 tooth spur gear to lower our speed and give slightly more torque.
 The wires going to the voltage regulators can be soldered directly into the XT-60 connector with the ESC power leads.
 The voltage regulators and voltage meter can be screwed into standoffs with nylon screws on the upper platform.